roma-glushko/roma-glushko.github.io/content/blog/nature-of-distributed-systems/index.md

 In other cases, your hardware may be partially faulty in a way that would slow down the whole nodes that it connects.
 So troubleshooting becomes time-consuming and painful.

-While people work on making networks reliable, probably there will be always a reason that causes the failure.
+While people work on making networks reliable, there will probably always be a reason that causes the failure.

-Even if network links works well, it doesn't mean that we are safe.
+Even if network links work well, it doesn't mean that we are safe.

 Network can be intercepted and the information may be **recorded, modified or fabricated**.
 This becomes an issue if transmitted information is confidential like PII or CC data.